daleao/sdv/Modular Gameplay Overhaul/Modules/Weapons/README.md

 Weapons below the Mythic tier have randomized damage, determined the moment they are dropped and scaled to your mine progression.
 This way, players can always loot stronger weapons, and no specific weapon is ever trivialized.
 Higher-tier weapons will generally be stronger than lower-tiered ones, although that may not always be the case.

 Mythic weapons are unique or extremely rare.
-They are usually quest rewards or rare monster drops, and tend to carry special perks in addition to their regular stats.
+They are usually quest rewards or very rare monster drops, and tend to carry intrinsic special abilities, but cannot receive additional Prismatic Shard enchantments at the forge.

 Masterwork weapons are relics of the Dwarven race, crafted from special materials.
 They can only be created by uncovering the lost Dwarvish Blueprints, and taking them to a skilled blacksmith along with the corresponding material:
 - **Elven** weapons, carved out of **Elderwood** obtained from [Scavenger Hunts](../Professions), are quick, nimble weapons enchanted with forest magic which grants them high reach and knockback.